iotaledger/hornet/documentation/docs/how_tos/using_docker.md

 ## INX

 This setup includes the INX extensions listed at the beginning of this guide.
-If you want to disable certain extensions you can comment out the different services in the `docker-compose.yaml` file and restart HORNET.
+If you want to disable certain extensions you can comment out the different services in the `docker-compose.yml` file and restart the node.

 # More Information